Sunoo/homebridge-camera-ffmpeg/README.md

 * Step 1-h the working directory should be .homebridge directory
 * Skip Step 2 and 3
 * And in step 4, use the quickstart.js included in the plugin itself.
 And to do this you need to run the command from the plugin directory.
+Then just follows steps a to c

 ## Tested configurations